SUBMISSIONS FAQ

 I missed the deadline for submitting.

 Sorry!
 Unfortunately we’re unable to extend the deadline any further .
-SFW: Shorts will be open for submissions again in 2019.
+SFW: Shorts will be open for submissions again next year.

 When will I be informed if my film has been shortlisted?

-Southampton Film Week aims to inform all entrants whether they’ve been shortlisted by Friday 12th October 2018.
+Southampton Film Week aims to inform all entrants whether they’ve been shortlisted.